nusenu/ContactInfo-Information-Sharing-Specification/README.md

 the "@" sign SHOULD be replaced with "[]".
-We are aware that this is trivially defeated anti-spam "protection" but not all email address scrappers are aware of this specification (not targeted for tor contact info data).
+We are aware that this is trivially defeated anti-spam "protection" but not all email address scrappers are aware of this specification (not targeted for Tor contact info data).

 example value: